sunny-logic/email_jarvis/README.md

 force_ddclient - Force ddclient to update your preregistered DNS account.

+stop_ddclient - Stop ddclient

-restart_ddclient - Restart ddclient
+start_ddclient - Start ddclient

+stop_openvpn - Stop Open VPN

-restart_openvpn - Restart Open VPN
+start_openvpn - Start Open VPN

+stop_samba - Stop Samba

+start_samba - Start Samba

 systime - Systime of your Raspberry Pi (safe to use for initial setup and subsequent testing)

 I have created this during my spare leisure time as a hobby to (re)indulge myself into the wonderful world of programming.